Wendy’s (NASDAQ:WEN) Issues FY 2022 Earnings Guidance

-Wendy’s (NASDAQ:WEN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.870-$0.910 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.890.
+Wendy’s (NASDAQ:WEN – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.870-$0.910 for the period, compared to the Thomson Reuters consensus estimate of $0.890.
 The company issued revenue guidance of -.

-Wendy’s (NASDAQ:WEN – Get Rating) last released its earnings results on Tuesday, March 1st.
-The restaurant operator reported $0.16 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.15 by $0.01.
-The company had revenue of $473.20 million during the quarter, compared to the consensus estimate of $459.89 million.
-Wendy’s had a net margin of 10.56% and a return on equity of 35.44%.
-The company’s revenue was down .2% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $0.17 EPS.
-As a group, analysts predict that Wendy’s will post 0.89 EPS for the current year.

-Several research firms have recently commented on WEN.
-Evercore ISI reaffirmed a buy rating and issued a $27.00 price target on shares of Wendy’s in a report on Friday, February 25th.
-Argus lowered shares of Wendy’s from a buy rating to a hold rating in a report on Tuesday, November 16th.
-Stephens boosted their target price on shares of Wendy’s from $27.00 to $29.00 and gave the company an overweight rating in a research note on Wednesday, January 5th.
-Wedbush reissued an outperform rating on shares of Wendy’s in a research note on Wednesday, March 2nd.
-Finally, Bank of America started coverage on shares of Wendy’s in a research note on Tuesday, January 11th.
+A number of research analysts recently issued reports on the stock.
+Stephens lifted their price target on shares of Wendy’s from $27.00 to $29.00 and gave the company an overweight rating in a research report on Wednesday, January 5th.
+Bank of America initiated coverage on shares of Wendy’s in a research report on Tuesday, January 11th.
 They set an underperform rating for the company.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and eleven have issued a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of Buy and an average target price of $27.78.
+Wedbush reaffirmed an outperform rating on shares of Wendy’s in a report on Wednesday, March 2nd.
+Finally, Evercore ISI reaffirmed a buy rating and issued a $27.00 target price on shares of Wendy’s in a report on Friday, February 25th.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and eleven have given a buy rating to the company.
+According to MarketBeat, Wendy’s currently has a consensus rating of Buy and an average price target of $27.78.

+The business also recently declared a quarterly dividend, which was paid on Tuesday, March 15th.
+Stockholders of record on Monday, March 7th were issued a $0.125 dividend.
+The ex-dividend date was Friday, March 4th.
+This is a boost from Wendy’s’s previous quarterly dividend of $0.12.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 2.28%.
+Wendy’s’s dividend payout ratio is presently 56.18%.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Parametric Portfolio Associates LLC raised its holdings in shares of Wendy’s by 3.0% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 361,969 shares of the restaurant operator’s stock worth $8,633,000 after purchasing an additional 10,711 shares in the last quarter.
-Legal & General Group Plc raised its holdings in shares of Wendy’s by 0.5% in the 4th quarter.
-Legal & General Group Plc now owns 300,952 shares of the restaurant operator’s stock worth $7,178,000 after purchasing an additional 1,443 shares in the last quarter.
-Amalgamated Bank raised its holdings in shares of Wendy’s by 4.2% in the 4th quarter.
-Amalgamated Bank now owns 132,383 shares of the restaurant operator’s stock worth $3,157,000 after purchasing an additional 5,335 shares in the last quarter.
-LPL Financial LLC raised its holdings in shares of Wendy’s by 3.9% in the 4th quarter.
-LPL Financial LLC now owns 50,917 shares of the restaurant operator’s stock worth $1,214,000 after purchasing an additional 1,897 shares in the last quarter.
-Finally, Kingsview Wealth Management LLC acquired a new stake in shares of Wendy’s during the fourth quarter valued at approximately $915,000.
-Institutional investors and hedge funds own 70.20% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Kingsview Wealth Management LLC bought a new position in Wendy’s during the 4th quarter worth about $915,000.
+Parametric Portfolio Associates LLC grew its holdings in Wendy’s by 3.0% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 361,969 shares of the restaurant operator’s stock worth $8,633,000 after acquiring an additional 10,711 shares in the last quarter.
+Amalgamated Bank grew its holdings in Wendy’s by 4.2% during the 4th quarter.
+Amalgamated Bank now owns 132,383 shares of the restaurant operator’s stock worth $3,157,000 after acquiring an additional 5,335 shares in the last quarter.
+HB Wealth Management LLC bought a new position in Wendy’s during the 4th quarter worth about $272,000.
+Finally, Advisors Asset Management Inc. grew its holdings in Wendy’s by 23.7% during the 4th quarter.
+Advisors Asset Management Inc. now owns 15,061 shares of the restaurant operator’s stock worth $359,000 after acquiring an additional 2,883 shares in the last quarter.
+Hedge funds and other institutional investors own 70.20% of the company’s stock.

 Wendy’s Company Profile (Get Rating)